molinab297/LoneBall/README.md

 # LoneBall
-This is an extremely simple game based off of Pong, which uses my 2D Game Framework.
+This is an extremely simple game written in Java that is based off of Pong, which uses the 2D Game Framework.